sendvinh/data_engineer_note/README.md

 Domain knowledge

 **Business Analyst and BI analyst** leverage the work of DA and DS to look at possible implications for their business and **actions** they need to take or recommend.

+##### Field of data engineering involves:
+**Collecting source data**: extrating, integrating, oragnizing data from disparate sources
+(develop tool, workflow, process to acquire data from multiple sources;
+design, build, maintain scalable data architecture to store data)
+**Processing data**: cleaning transforming, preparing data to make it usable   (implement, maintain distributed systems for large scale processing of data;
+design pipelines for ETL of data into data repositories;
+design/implement solution for validating and safeguarding quality, privacy and security of data;
+optimize tools, systems, and workflows for performances, reliability and scalablity;
+ensure data meets all regulatory and compliance guidelines)